 When it comes to break-time misbehavior, in my experience, the two top things that will get you fired are drinking or using drugs on your break and extending your break to a ridiculous amount of time.
 Repeatedly.
 Let’s take a look at both of these situations.

 Don’t Drink or Use Drugs On Your Break!

 I have discussed drinking and using drugs during your bartending shift in other articles and lessons elsewhere on this site.
 Don’t do it!
 Unfortunately, many bartenders, and other employees, believe that the laws and house policies do not apply when they are on break.
 Big mistake.

 There are many reasons why a state may forbid bartenders from drinking on the job.
 Valid reasons.
 I won’t go into any detail here as this article is about “break time,” but the main reason is that you need to be sober in order to determine if your customers are sober enough to be served another drink.
 There’s a reason why states may require all bartenders (and servers) to attend an “Alcohol Awareness Training” program.

-And don’t even get me started on the safety issues likely to arise when a bartender is inebriated.
+And what about the safety issues likely to arise when a bartender is inebriated?
 Unfortunately, I’ve witnessed drunken behavior behind the bar that led to some pretty serious injuries.